White0ut/wmu-cs2240/A3_Shell/README.md

 **Redirection:** You should be able to handle the two basic types of redirection: `>` should redirect a process' stdout to a file, `<` should redirect a file to a process' stdin.

-**(Bonus) Globbing:** Your shell should be able to handle basic globbing with the * operator.
-This is optional, but it would be really cool!

-### Due: February 18th, 2014

-## The Grade
-As usual, your assignment will be compiled and run through an automated test suite.
-Ensure that you don't mangle the prototype of the `shell()` function.